Chiefs nix headdresses, war paint to start NFL season

-Still, the booing by some fans became the dominant story line on social media as the game played out.

-”I didn’t really hear the booing.
-I didn’t notice that,” Texans coach Bill O’Brien said. ”I just I thought that that was a nice thing to do.
-So I’m not sure why they would do that.
-Maybe they were just booing us because we had just come on the field as the visiting team.
-But yeah, I thought that that was a very nice gesture.”

-Meanwhile, the move to rein in Native American imagery by the Chiefs has been seen as a good first step, but it also has frustrated some of the franchise’s longtime fans, including some who were in the stands as the team became the first to take the field in front of a crowd – albeit a smaller than normal one – during the coronavirus pandemic.
+The move by the reigning Super Bowl champions has been received by Native Americans as a good first step, but it also frustrated some of the franchise’s longtimefans, including some who were in the stands as the team became the first to take the field in front of a crowd — albeit a smaller than normal one — during the coronavirus pandemic.

 “I think it’s a little overboard, but I mean, we’ve got to listen to the rules,” said Kory Noe, who owns a car lot in Stafford, Missouri.
 “I’m a big fan of the tomahawk chop.
 It’s just been the Chiefs’ signature song since they started and it’s going to be hard not to do it if they take it away.”